CodeLiberation/codeliberation.github.io/README.md

 That's it!
 You know all about files now!
 Yay!
 Go forth and EDIT.

 ## Pushing changes
-To push changes, enter the following into your command line program of choice:
+To push changes, put the following into your command line program of choice.

-`git pull`

-Always make sure you're up to date before pushing new changes!

 `git status`